 Epidiolex treats seizures in two rare and severe epilepsy types called Lennox-Gastaut syndrome and Dravet syndrome in people age 2 years and older.

-Clinical trials found that when people with Lennox-Gastaut and Dravet syndromes take Epidiolex with other seizure medications, they have fewer seizures than people taking a placebo with other seizure medications.
+Clinical trials found that when people with Lennox-Gastaut and Dravet syndromes take Epidiolex with other seizure medications, they have

 There is not enough research to confirm whether CBD would help people with other, more common forms of epilepsy.